- The Auditor General of Canada

 - providing Parliament and the legislative assemblies with independent information, assurance, and advice regarding the stewardship of public funds.

-Sylvain Ricard was appointed Interim Auditor General of Canada in March 2019.
+Karen Hogan was appointed Auditor General of Canada in June 2020.

 Past Auditors General